joeatbayes/http-stress-test/README.md

   *  Interpolation for custom URI and HTTP headers
   *  Custom interpolation for URI & OIDC to allow login & session management.
   *  Save results from prior tests that can be interpolated into subsequent tests.
+  *  Support complex tests with millions of tests cases.
+  *  Process multiple files.
+  *  Process multiple directories.

+*  Load Testing

-*  Ability to run from 1 to hundreds of concurrent requests across a wide variety complex use cases.
+   *  Run from 1 to hundreds of concurrent requests across a wide variety complex use cases.
+   *  Concurrency control using -MaxThreads supports testing servers under variable levels of load.
    *  Maximum requests per second rate limiting to control load on server.
    *  Parallel execution with #WAIT semantics to force all operations to finish before next stage of testing.
 Supports testing when some tests must complete before others can be started.